-The Water Institute at the University of North Carolina at Chapel Hill and collaborators will host the Nexus 2014: Water, Food, Climate and Energy Conference on March 5-8, 2014 to examine the thoughts and actions related to a nexus approach.
+The Water Institute at the University of North Carolina at Chapel Hill and collaborators hosted the Nexus 2014: Water, Food, Climate and Energy Conference on March 5-8, 2014 to examine the thoughts and actions related to a nexus approach.
 The co-Directors of the Conference are Jamie Bartram, Director of The Water Institute, and Felix Dodds, Associate Fellow at the Tellus Institute, with support from an International Advisory Committee.
-The Conference will bring together scientists and practitioners working in government, civil society and business, and other stakeholders focusing on the questions of how and why the nexus approach is, and can be, used on international and local levels.
+The Conference brought together scientists and practitioners working in government, civil society and business, and other stakeholders to focus on the questions of how and why the nexus approach is, and can be, used on international and local levels.

 The Conference program is now available.
 For a detailed a description of activities be sure to check out the program which can be downloaded by clicking on the image.

 The Nexus Conference comprises a variety of sessions that allow for learning, facilitate dialog and encourage networking.
 PDF versions of the Conference Agenda, Verbal Presentation Schedule, Poster Presentation List and Side Event Schedule are now available on the Agenda page.